jb56834/fintech-project-1/README.md

 > connectivity and smart marketing."  --- Huang Hao, the president of Digital Finance
 > Business Group at Ant Financial

 As mentioned before, *Yu'e Bao*, money-market fund from Tianhong Fund, is the earliest investment product sold on the platform.
-The fund now has 600 million users.
+The fund now has 600 million users thanks to the success of *Yu'e Bao*.
 It is a crucial edge of Ant that virtual wallet is such a handy cash management tool for all the Alipay users.
-Mutually, asset manament firms can better leverage this user base in analyzing payment and investment preferences in order to attract more investors.
+Mutually, asset manament firms can better leverage this user base in analyzing investment preferences in order to attract more investors.
 By June 2019, asset management companies had recorded an average 70% growth in the number of transacting users since they opened their accounts on Ant Fortune.
-The win-win teamwork between Ant and assetmanagment firms becomes the unfair advantage that other competitors are hardly granted.
+The win-win teamwork between Ant and assetmanagment firms becomes the unfair advantage that other competitors can hardly match.

 ![markdown-image3](ant_wealth.jpg)